 In Finland, staff headcount grew rapidly, from 120 employees to almost 600.
 That’s when Newsec and 3stepIT began their collaboration.
 In 2009, the two companies began working together to develop a more suitable IT procurement and management strategy, helping to lower the total cost of ownership (TCO) for each device.

 To do this, Newsec adopted 3stepIT’s Technology Lifecycle Management (TLM) service, where devices are leased on a three-year basis and managed to ensure they remain in great working order before being securely wiped and refurbished for another business to use.
-This reduced carbon emissions and lowered the amount the business would have to pay for each device if it purchased them outright.
+This lowered the amount the business would have to pay for each device if it purchased them outright.

 As a result, the once cumbersome and lengthy IT procurement process became vastly simplified, facilitating collaboration with local IT teams.